-Mueller Hinton Agar is recommended for the disk diffusion method of antibiotic susceptibility testing.
+Mueller Hinton Broth is used for determining minimal inhibitory concentrations (MICs).
 Mueller Hinton medium is recommended by FDA, World Health Organization and NCCLS for testing most commonly encountered aerobic and facultative anaerobic bacteria in food and clinical material.
-The medium shows good batch-to-batch reproducibility.
-It is low in sulfonamide, trimethoprim, and tetracycline inhibitors and yields satisfactory growth of most non-fastidious pathogens.
+The medium shows good batch-to-batch reproducibility, it is low in sulfonamide, trimethoprim, and tetracycline inhibitors and yields satisfactory growth of most non-fastidious pathogens.

 Beef infusion and Casein provide nitrogenous compounds, vitamins, carbon, sulphur and amino acids in Mueller Hinton media.
 Starch is added to absorb any toxic metabolites produced.